Whether you traveled a lot throughout your program or not, it’s likely you will feel … Read more

-Spend three weeks in northern Thailand exploring Southeast Asia’s challenges and efforts related to biodiversity conservation through in-class lectures, hands-on fieldwork, research studies, and service-learning projects with an NGO focusing on tree ecology and elephant conservation.
-Incorporating elements of conservation biology, biodiversity studies, sustainability science and more, the immersive course begins with a week in the charming town of Chiang Mai before moving to the rural mountain village of Pai for two weeks of fieldwork.
-In addition to the course content, you’ll work closely with the host NGO to conduct a tree ecology research project and elephant observational study all while learning more about sustainable living and conservation.
+Spend three weeks in southern Thailand exploring Southeast Asia’s challenges and efforts related to biodiversity conservation through in-class lectures, hands-on fieldwork, research studies, and service-learning projects focusing on tree ecology and bird observation.
+Incorporating elements of conservation biology, biodiversity studies, sustainability science and more, this immersive course will take place in the Krabi province, located on southern Thailand’s west coast.
+In addition to the course content, you’ll conduct tree ecology research projects and bird observational studies all while learning more about sustainable living and conservation.

-Live and study in two of Thailand’s most intriguing destinations: the cultural hub of Chiang Mai and beautiful rural village of Pai
+Live and study in one of Thailand’s most intriguing destinations: the beautiful Krabi province

 Explore the crucial role of biodiversity conservation in Southeast Asia through a multi-dimensional approach including on-the-ground research and service-learning activities

-Get to know the country’s famous elephants, observing their behavior and supporting an NGO’s current conservation projects
+Get to know the country’s vast variety of birds, observing their role in forest regeneration and work in conservation projects

 Combine this with another course from the other Summer in Thailand session for an extended summer experience